Timeline for the day of the September 11 attacks: 11:00 a.m.

+11:00: Local New York television station WWOR-TV anchor Rolland Smith starts the station's coverage of the day's events.

 11:00: Transport Canada halts all aircraft departures until further notice, except for police, military, and humanitarian flights, as part of Operation Yellow Ribbon.
 The operation was well underway as international flights headed for the U.S. had already started to land at Canadian airports, beginning at CFB Goose Bay.
 Fourteen other airports follow, including Halifax, Lester B. Pearson in Toronto, Montréal-Dorval, and Vancouver.

 11:05: The FAA confirms that several planes have been hijacked in addition to American Airlines Flight 11.

 11:08: The pilot of Korean Air Flight 85 includes the letters "HJK" a code for hijacked, in an airline text message.

-11:16: American Airlines confirms the loss of its two aircraft.
+11:18: American Airlines confirms the loss of its two aircraft.

 11:26: United Airlines confirms the loss of Flight 93 and states that it is "deeply concerned" about Flight 175.

-11:53: United Airlines confirms the loss of its two aircraft.

 11:55: The border between the U.S. and Mexico is on highest alert, but is not closed.

+11:59: United Airlines confirms the loss of its two aircraft.

 12:00 p.m.

 12:00: ARINC officials notify NORAD about the use of the hijack code on Flight 85.

-12:01: (approximately): Fourteen people, including twelve firefighters, who were in a section of a stairwell in the North Tower that held together during the collapse, climb the stairs to the top of the Ground Zero rubble field.
+12:01: (approx.): Fourteen people, including twelve firefighters, who were in a section of a stairwell in the North Tower that held together during the collapse, climb the stairs to the top of the Ground Zero rubble field.

 12:04: Los Angeles International Airport, the intended destination of Flights 11, 77 and 175, is shut down.

 12:15: San Francisco International Airport, the intended destination of Flight 93, is shut down.

-12:15 (approximately): The airspace over the 48 contiguous United States is clear of all commercial and private flights.
+12:15 (approx.): The airspace over the 48 contiguous United States is clear of all commercial and private flights.

-12:30 (approximately): Secretary of State Colin Powell boards a plane in Lima, Peru, for Washington, D.C.
+12:30 (approx.): Secretary of State Colin Powell boards a plane in Lima, Peru, for Washington, D.C.

 12:39: On CNN, Senator John McCain (R-AZ) characterizes the attacks as an "act of war."

 12:41: Senator Orrin Hatch (R-UT) tells CNN, "Both the FBI and our intelligence community believe that this is Bin Laden's signature."